If cycling in dense pedestrian areas, consider dismounting for safety (Photo: Suchart Boonyavech / Shutterstock.com)

 In Iwakuni, I have seen cyclists riding on sidewalks and streets in either direction.
 Helmets I have not seen very often.
 I just stick to proper American safety requirements with respect to theirs.

-Rin Yunxiao a year ago
+Rin Yunxiao 2 years ago

 is fixed gear bike allowed or there are certain rules about it?